Rooting (Android): Related concepts

 Rooting allows the user to obtain privileged access to a phone.
-It does not allow a user to install a new OS (custom firmware or custom ROM) or recovery image, and it doesn't allow a phone that locked to a certain carrier to be used on another one.
+It does not allow a user to install a new OS (custom firmware or custom ROM) or recovery image, and it doesn't allow a phone that is locked to a certain carrier to be used on another one.
 Related operations allow these.

 Bootloader unlock

 Bootloader unlocking is sometimes a first step used to root the device; however, it is not the same as rooting the device.
-Most devices come with a locked bootloader, which prevents users from installing a new bootloader.
+Most devices come with a locked bootloader, which prevents users from installing a new boot image, which is often flashed when rooting a device or using a custom ROM.
 The bootloader runs on device start-up and is in charge of loading the operating system on the phone.
 It is generally in charge of verifying that phone system information hasn't been tampered with and is genuine.
 Nonetheless, people still perform this operation, as unlocking the bootloader allows users to install custom ROMs.

-The first step to do this is to generally to set up OEM unlocking, and then to follow manufacturer specific instructions.
-Not all devices can be bootloader unlocked.
+The first step to do this is generally to set up OEM unlocking, and then to follow manufacturer specific instructions.
+Not all devices can be bootloader unlocked, and some can only be unlocked with an exploit which usually needs a privilege escalation bug in order to remove software locks, which includes most LG V20 models and Verizon-sold Google Pixel devices.

 The process of unlocking the bootloader might involve a factory reset, erasing all user data, third-party applications, and configuration.